carlislerainey/latent-dissent/README.md

 The output is a country-year data set that contains two latent measures of dissent (`pi` and `eta`).
 These data sets (`latent-dissent.csv` and `latent-dissent.dta`) contain the following six variables:

 - `n_dissent_events`: the number of dissent events that occur in a country-year.
 Based on the IDEA data, see Ritter (2014).
-- `dissent_event_frac`: the fraction of the events that occur in a country-year.
+- `frac_dissent_events`: the fraction of the events that occur in a country-year.
 It's the number of dissent events divided by the total number of events.
 - `pi`: the latent probability that an event is a dissent event.
 This latent measure of dissent ranges from zero to one (at least in theory).
 - `eta`: The logit transformation of `pi`.
 This latent measure of dissent ranges from negative to positive infinity (again, in theory.)
 - `year` and `ccode`: the year and COW code for merging.